Global Health Equity Pathway

-- MS1-MS2 SUMMER: Global Short-Term Training Program, which provides the opportunity for students to have mentored summer research or public health experiences at a UCLA-affiliated partner site abroad.
+- MS1-MS2 SUMMER: Global Short-Term Training Program, which provides the opportunity for students to engage in mentored summer research or public health experiences at a UCLA-affiliated partner site abroad (note that if travel is not possible, LA-based GSTTP projects qualify).
 Applications for our funded global health summer research experiences are open to all medical students and are not guaranteed for Pathway students.
 Participants are required to attend a pre-departure orientation program, present a poster at the annual Josiah Brown Poster Fair, and participate in a debrief upon return.

 - MS4: Senior Clinical Elective in global health, which exposes students to the practice of medicine in low- and middle-income countries.
 Applications for our funded global health clinical electives are open to all medical students and are not guaranteed for Pathway students.
 All students participate in a mandatory orientation program prior to departure, as well as two debrief sessions upon return home (one site-specific debrief and one larger debrief with all students).

 Some Pathway students may elect to pursue additional study (e.g., Master in Public Health) or research training (e.g., University of California GloCal Health Fellowship, UCLA SAPHIR, Fulbright-Fogarty Fellowship) that can help them to further prepare for a career in global health.
-Our faculty and staff can help interested Pathway students identify and apply to the most appropriate and relevant opportunities.
+Our faculty and staff can assist interested Pathway students in identifying and applying to the most appropriate and relevant opportunities.
 For information on available opportunities, please visit our Resources & Opportunities page.

 Application and information